-I’m going to be unleashing an in-depth review of Astropad which remains one of the best iPad drawing tablet app in 2017.
+I’m going to be unleashing an in-depth review of Astropad which remains one of the best iPad drawing tablet apps in 2017.

-This is a review article, not an hands-on review experience but still a review article based on real life customers feedback of users who has used this product Astro pad and if it’s one of the best iPad drawing tablet app in 2017.
+This is a review article, not a hands-on review experience but still, a review article based on real-life customers feedback of users who have used this product Astro pad and if it’s one of the best iPad drawing tablet app in 2017.

-Well it’s been ages I wrote something remotely related with apple and I’m sure my readers can guess that I don’t write a lot about apple products, news or anything related to them – that’s about to change with this article and let me add this little disclaimer: I am not sponsored by Astropad in any area but I would be open to the idea.
+Well it’s been ages I wrote something remotely related to apple and I’m sure my readers can guess that I don’t write a lot about Apple products, news or anything related to them – that’s about to change with this article and let me add this little disclaimer: I am not sponsored by Astropad in any area but I would be open to the idea.

 - What is Astropad and it’s features